 Solar Heat Worldwide 2017 edition

-This annual report from the SHC TCP is split into two parts.
-The first gives an overview of the global solar thermal market development in 2016, and covers general trends and detailed 2016 data on successful applications and the levelised cost of heat.
-The second part covers the 2015 market data for 66 countries.
+This annual report from the SHC TCP consists of two sections.
+The first gives an overview of the global solar thermal market development in 2016, and covers general trends and detailed 2016 data on successful applications and the levelised cost of heat while the second covers the 2015 market data for 66 countries.
 Download here.

 Solar Update newsletter